hkotek/hkotek.com/index.md

 Recent and upcoming presentations
 ---------------------------------

+* **Sluicing with complement coercion: An argument for focus-based semantic identity**.
+Linguistic Society of America (LSA) 94, New Orleans, January 2020.

+* **Gender bias in linguistic example sentences** (with Rikker Dockum, Sarah Babinski, and Christopher Geissler).
+Linguistic Society of America (LSA) 94, New Orleans, January 2020.

 * **Intervention tracks scope-rigidity in Japanese and English**. [**Workshop on Approaches to *Wh*-Intervention**](https://lingconf.com/intervention/),  National University of Singapore, June 2019.